 Stephanie Minasian-Koncewicz

-After conducting detailed research, the This Old House team chose American Home Shield and AFC Home Warranty as the best home warranty companies in Minnesota.
+After conducting detailed research, we chose American Home Shield and Choice Home Warranty as the best home warranty companies in Minnesota.
 American Home Shield offers coverage for major home systems, such as plumbing and HVAC, for as low as $30 a month, making it a good option for budget-conscious buyers.
-AFC Home Warranty offers a lifetime workmanship guarantee that covers home repairs for as long as you have a policy with the company.
+Choice Home Warranty offers a longer-than-average workmanship guarantee along with whole-home protection on a budget.

 Home warranties can offer benefits in Minnesota, especially for homeowners looking to avoid expensive repair bills for heating system breakdowns during the state’s winter weather.
 In this article, we’ll unpack more details on what a home warranty is, the best providers in Minnesota, and what to look for when purchasing a policy.